oracle-livelabs/apex/custom-auth-apex/1-create-custom-auth-scheme/1-create-custom-auth-scheme.md

 ## Task 0: Create an APEX Application

-1. From your Oracle database, open APEX and sign into your APEX Workspace.
+1. From your Oracle database, open APEX and sign in to your APEX Workspace.

 	![APEX Workspace Login Page](images/apex-workspace.png)